MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO
 6. Use the **&#9655; Run** button to run the SQL script
 7. Then, in the **Explorer** pane, expand **Schemas** > **rls** > **Functions**, and verify that the function has been created.
-7. Confirm that you're logged as another user by running the following T-SQL.
+8. Confirm that you're logged as a user other than yourself by running the following T-SQL.

     ```sql
     SELECT USER_NAME();
     GO
-5. Query the sales table to confirm that row-level security works as expected.
+5. Query the Sales table to confirm that row-level security works as expected.
 You should only see data that meets the conditions in the security predicate defined for the user you're logged in as.

     ```sql
     SELECT * FROM dbo.Sales;